MuhammadRaheelNaseem/GUI-Based-QRCode-Generator/README.md

-Certainly!
-Let's transform your script into a comprehensive GitHub README file.

----

 # QR Code Generation App with Python

 This Python application allows users to generate QR codes with various visual styles by specifying a URL and selecting a module drawer.
 The generated QR code can be saved and displayed within the application.